jaysmith13/Password-Generator/README.md

 * The purpose of this project is to create a random password.
 * Generated passwords consist of Numbers, Upper and lower case letters as well as special characters.

-## Credits

-I used a tutorial by web dev simplied for passwords generators as well as the source code provided by the bootcamp.

 ## Deployed Application:

 https://jaysmith13.github.io/Password-Generator/